 2. Containment Works.
 During the Black Plague, people discovered wearing scarves and masks reduced the risk of catching it.
 Wealthy people built country estates to avoid dense urban areas where the pandemic spread, so that’s when stopping the spread was invented.
 More recently, we discovered that the recurring smallpox pandemic could be stopped with a vaccine.
 My point is that today’s health officials are recommending practices that have been proven over time.

 3. Dissenters will die.
-Those who wear masks, shelter in place, practice social distancing, and use other practices are more likely to not become infected than those who defiantly party on beaches and in bars like there is no tomorrow.
+Those who wear masks (particularly the N95 masks, available from Pandemic Pal), shelter in place, practice social distancing, and use other practices are more likely to not become infected than those who defiantly party on beaches and in bars like there is no tomorrow.
 Eventually, there will be fewer dissenters and the current pandemic will subside, perhaps to come back in a different form at some later date.
 Hopefully, we will be better prepared next time.